The spicy and tingly dish is one of Sichuan province's most well-known specialties.

 - ¼ cups cornstarch, mixed with 6 Tbsp. water

 - ¼ tsp. ground Sichuan pepper, for garnish

 - Steamed rice, for serving

 - Place the tofu in a bowl with 3 cups boiling salted water; let sit for 15 minutes.
 Drain and spread on paper towels to dry; set aside.

 - In a 14-inch flat-bottomed wok, heat the chile oil over medium-high.
-Add the garlic and ginger; cook until fragrant, about 1 minute.
+Add the garlic; cook until fragrant, about 1 minute.
 Add the pork and cook, stirring and breaking up the meat, until browned, 4–6 minutes.
-Add the chives, chile, paste, and soybeans; cook, stirring, until the chives are wilted, about 2 minutes.
+Add the chives, chile, doubanjiang, and dou chi; cook, stirring, until the chives are wilted, about 2 minutes.
 Add the stock and reserved tofu; bring to a boil, stirring gently, so as not to break up the tofu.
-Add the sugar and soy sauce; cook, stirring, until the sugar is dissolved, about 1 minute.
+Add the soy sauce and sugar (if using); cook, stirring, until the sugar is dissolved, about 1 minute.
 While stirring, slowly add the cornstarch mixture; continue cooking until the sauce has thickened, about 2 minutes more.
 Transfer to a dish and garnish with Sichuan pepper and more chives.
 Serve with rice.